azsk/AzTS-docs/Control coverage/Feature/ApplicationGateway.md

 ### Control Spec

 > **Passed:**
-> Web Application Firewall has been configured on Application Gateway.
+> Web Application Firewall has been configured on Application Gateway. <b>AND</b>
-> Configured WAF Policy mode must be Prevention only.
+> Configured WAF Policy mode must be in Prevention only. <b>AND</b>
 > Network Security Group is configured on the subnet assoicated with the Application Gateway.
 >
 > **Failed:**
-> WAF is not configured on Application Gateway.
+> WAF is not configured on Application Gateway. <b>OR</b>
-> Configured WAF Policy mode is not Prevention.
+> Configured WAF Policy mode is not Prevention. <b>OR</b>
 > Network Security Group is not configured on the subnet assoicated with the Application Gateway.
 >
 > **Error:**